HigherOrderCO/Kind/blog/3-getters-and-setters.md

 libraries, 3. can be overkill, 4. are still not as succinct as JS.

 To be fair, the JavaScript version, while terse, is problematic.
-Not only because it mutates the original object, but because, if any of these keys don't exist, the program above will crash.
-To make this program safe, one must make several checks that end up making the code verbose too:
+Not only because it mutates the original object, but because, if any of the keys don't exist, the program will crash.
+To make that program safe, one must make several checks that end up making the code verbose too:

 ```javascript